 Prior encouragement sets the stage for future grace in interactive relationships.
 Your past gospel experience informs you about your future experience with God.
 It will be a kind and gentle experience.
 You trust God to carefully and kindly care for your soul.
 And, of course, you want to imitate Him (Ephesians 5:1).
 Do you gently and kindly help others change?

-How are you doing in creating a context of grace in your relationships that motivates people to be honest, transparent, and willing to seek you out to receive your care?
+How are you doing in creating a context of grace in your relationships that motivate people to be honest, transparent, and willing to seek you out to receive your care?

 Call to Action